 So that the Library may remain a place of enjoyment for all our patrons, telecommunication devices (example: cell phones, pagers) must be turned off or switched down to their lowest audible level in designated "quiet areas."
 Conversation and cell phone use is limited to lobby areas (where available).

-The Board of Trustees of the Haverstraw King's Daughters Public Library will not provide any public space for the conduct of private business by individuals in the Library.
+Policy Statement: The Board of Trustees will not provide access to public space for the conduct of private business by individuals or businesses.
 This may include, but is not limited to, privately-paid tutoring, presentations to prospective clients for paid services and/or solicitation of goods and services.

 Adopted by the Board of Trustees November 11, 1997

 1. It is the policy of the Haverstraw King's Daughters Public to specifically recognize that its circulation records and other records containing names or other personal identifying details of library users are confidential in nature.